survos/survos-documentation-orig/_build/html/_sources/survey-types/app_self_report_type.txt

 .. _tab_url: basic http://survos.l.stagingsurvos.com/wave_repo/new?surveyType=app_self_report#basic

 These are the fields in tab basic.
-This is what it should look like: basic_.
+This is what it should look like: tab_url_.

 .. image:: http://dummyimage.com/600x400/000/fff&text=app_self_report+Wave+Tab+basic